Living in Fort Meade, MD

 Many residents have the choice between living on post or off the base and in the surrounding communities.
 The housing available in the on-post Fort Meade neighborhood varies from single homes to apartment-style living.
 While some of the Fort Meade real estate options on post are older, there are many new homes for sale.
 Schools are located on post and are run by Anne Arundel County.

-Many new residents to Ford Meade, Maryland, who choose to live off base consider the communities of Odenton, Hanover, Laurel, Elkridge and Columbia to put down their roots.
+Many new residents to Ford Meade, Maryland, who choose to live off base consider the communities of Odenton, Hanover, Laurel, Elkridge, and Columbia to put down their roots.
 Homes in these areas vary in size and style.
-From single-family homes, to apartment-style homes, and to condos, the area surrounding Fort Meade has a lot to offer in terms of housing.
+From single-family homes, to apartment-style homes and condos, the area surrounding Fort Meade has a lot to offer in terms of housing.
 Each of these communities has public schools available to residents.